1983 United States Senate bombing: Resistance Conspiracy

-The group Resistance Conspiracy was a United States-based branch of the wider communist organization known as the May 19th Communist Order.
+The group Resistance Conspiracy was a United States–based branch of the wider communist organization known as the May 19th Communist Order.
 This group existed from its first attack in 1976 until later attacks in 1985.
-Throughout the lifespan of the organization, twenty incidents of domestic terrorism were committed including one murder.
+Throughout the lifespan of the organization, twenty incidents of politically motivated domestic terrorism were committed, including one murder.
 The organization is also known as the Armed Resistance Unit, the Red Guerilla Resistance, and the Revolutionary Fighting Group.

 Earlier that year, on April 25, 1983, a small bomb was detonated at the National War College at Fort McNair in Washington, D.C.
 A call coming into UPI in advance of the attack mentioned "U.S. imperialism."
 The National War College is where American military officials get high-level training.
 Following the attack, it was immediately sealed off.
 Of the device causing the explosion, Col. Jamie Walton of the Army remarked that it "appeared to be 5 to 10 pounds of unknown explosives detonated by some sort of timing device."
 Colonel Walton also reported that no injuries were incurred, although there was superficial damage to the outside of the building.

 A year later, on April 24, 1984, a group calling itself the Guerilla Resistance Movement took responsibility for a bombing at the Officer's Club at the Washington Navy Yard.
 Their reasons for the bombing were opposition to U.S. policy in Central America and independence for Puerto Rico.
 The explosion at the Officer's Club occurred at 1:50 AM.
 An FBI spokesman said it was caused by a powerful bomb placed under a couch near the club's entrance.
 The explosion blew out windows, knocked down part of a ceiling, and damaged the interior of the three-story, brick building.
 The building was vacant at the time and no one was injured.